-16 Mark Twain, The Innocents Abroad, "Dedication," p. v.
+Mark Twain, The Innocents Abroad, "Dedication," p. v.

-17 Varble, op. cit., p.
+34 Varble, op. cit., p.
 282.

-point is, however, that her son, Mark Twain, cast her as his aged, patient mother, a kindly soul, a bit scatterbrained, capable of reading and sometimes criticizing her much loved son.
-The facts are somewhat different.
-Jane was not aged, and there is no evidence to show that she ever read any of her son's work before it was published.
+read any of her son's work before it was published.
 She might react, and scold her son after she had read his work, already published, but she certainly never had the opportunity to change anything.
 There is no evidence that her son paid any attention to her criticism, if there was any.
 He ignored Pamela's wishes that he be less irreverent, and he ignored Jane's comments also.
 But the picture he created of her, the fictional image, was to live on.